We’ve Got Exclusive Black Friday Travel Deals! Savings of up to 55% on your favourite brands.

 April Bielefeldt, Your Photo Travel Guide: April is an award-winning published Fine Art Photographer who organizes small group tours at scenic destinations.
 Having spent her formative years in the Midwest, she is close to the earth, its change of seasons, and its honesty.

-Mindy Véissid, Art of Intuitive Photography: Mindy is an innovative, award-winning international fine art photographer and founder of the boutique school Art of Intuitive Photography in New York.
+Mindy VĂ©issid, Art of Intuitive Photography: Mindy is an innovative, award-winning international fine art photographer and founder of the boutique school Art of Intuitive Photography in New York.
 Her approach to photography focuses on using intuition, vulnerability, and trust to show a deeper sense of who she is and what she sees.

 Previous International Women’s Day Photo Exhibitions

-As the CEO and Editor of JourneyWoman, Carolyn is a passionate advocate for women's travel and living the life of your dreams.
-She leads JourneyWoman's team of writers and chairs the JourneyWoman Women's Advisory Council and Women's Speaker's Bureau.
-She has been featured in the New York Times, Toronto Star and Zoomer as a solo travel expert, and speaks at women's travel conferences around the world.
-In March 2023, she was named one of the most influential women in travel by TravelPulse and was the recipient of a SATW travel writing award in September 2023.
-She is the chair of the Canadian chapter of the Society of American Travel Writers (SATW), a member Women's Travel Leaders and a Herald for the Transformational Travel Council (TTC).
+In 2023, Carolyn was named one of the most influential women in travel by TravelPulse for her work advocating for women over 50 in travel.
+She has been featured in the New York Times, Toronto Star and Conde Naste as a solo travel expert, and speaks at women's travel conferences around the world.
+She leads JourneyWoman's team of writers and chairs the JourneyWoman Women's Advisory Council, JourneyWoman Awards for Women 50+ and the Women's Speaker's Bureau.
+She is the chair of the Canadian chapter of the Society of American Travel Writers (SATW), board member for the Cultural Heritage Economic Alliance (CHEA) in support of Black and Brown businesses, a member of Women's Travel Leaders and a Herald for the Transformational Travel Council (TTC).
 Sometimes she sleeps.
 A bit.

 0 Comments